susannecoates/signalk-scans-switch/README.md

 ![SCANS Plugin Configuration](https://github.com/susannecoates/signalk-scans-switch/blob/master/docs/images/plugin_configuration_1.jpg)

 ## Using the Plugin to Control Digital Switches
+For information on the GPIO pins for the RPI please see: https://elinux.org/RPi_Low-level_peripherals

 ### RPI GPIO Testing Setup
+A convienant way to test the operation of the plugin is to use LED's connected to the GPIO pins using a 10K ohm 1% resistor.
+This can either be done on a breadboard or using a setup like that shown in the photo below.
+The setup in the photo uses an RPI 3B+ on a DIN rail mount screw terminal (breakout) block adapter module connected to a DIN rail mount 16 LED indicator light module.
+Either way will allow you to visualise the state of the desired GPIO pins to verify the correct operation of the module and of your GET/PUT requests.

 ### ReSTful Interactions with the SignalK Server
 1. generate a version 4 UUID